Lure styles and categories, Part II

-Tube lures exhibit an aggressive swimming action thanks to their relatively small diameter head and radical slant.
-Tubes work well from the outriggers or as long transom baits, and they pull with fewer hassles than most slanted lures (they don't require being perfectly rigged).
+Tube lures exhibit an aggressive swimming action, thanks to their relatively small diameter head and radical slant.
+Tubes work well from the outriggers or as long transom baits and pull with fewer hassles than most slanted lures.
+They don’t require being perfectly rigged.

 Because of their big, popping splash and exaggerated swimming motion, tube baits fish much bigger than their size would suggest.
 Big fish will eat these medium-sized baits.

 When most of us think of marlin lures, the plunger or “Kona head” lures come to mind.
 The term Kona head has been used to describe so many different lure styles that it is now used by most people as a generic term to describe any large resin-head lure with a slanted face and taper.

 True Kona head lures, however, feature elongated, severely tapered bodies, offset leader tubes and a scooped-out face.

 Kona heads swim with an extremely exaggerated side-to-side motion that makes them hard to rig and nearly impossible to pull at speeds much higher than eight knots.
 Konas have more of a darting action; they definitely can’t be considered a straight runner.

 Fish have a hard enough time eating a lure that’s moving up and down in one plane of motion, let alone darting from side to side.